damonkelley/blog.damonkelley.me/source/2016-08-03-java-event-listeners.html.markdown

 }
 ```

-Then we just need to register that listener with the publisher.
+And then we simply register it with the publisher.

 ```java
 EZinePublisher publisher = new EZinePublisher(eZine);